navix1456/smart-energy-predictor/ARCHITECTURE.md

    - Package the application for easy deployment
    - Tool: Docker

-7. **CI/CD and Cloud Deployment**
+7. **CI/CD**
-   - Automate testing and deployment
+   - Automate testing and deployment pipeline
+   - Tool: GitHub Actions (CI/CD)

+8. **Cloud Deployment (Future/Optional)**
-   - Deploy to AWS Cloud
+   - Deploy to AWS Cloud or other providers (future step)
-   - Tool: GitHub Actions (CI/CD), AWS (deployment)

 ## Data Flow
 Dataset → Preprocessing → Model Training → Evaluation → Deployment (API) → Real-time Predictions

 ---

-We will implement each stage step by step, testing as we go.
+We have completed all local, Docker, and CI/CD steps.
+Cloud deployment can be done in the future as needed.